jimmyislive/blog/content/posts/gcp.md

 ## Create Subnets

 We will create only one subnet.
-The CIDR 10.0.0.0/20 can accomodate 4094 hosts, so you should be fine.
+The CIDR 10.0.0.0/20 can accommodate 4094 hosts, so you should be fine.
 The flag `enable-private-ip-google-access` is needed to connect to the container registry which houses our docker container.

     {{< highlight bash >}}